dibs/PartyPopperSentry/README.md

 # PartyPopperSentry
-An arduino controlled party popper firing box with motion detection and other methods of triggering to give a fright to the unsuspecting.
+An arduino controlled party popper firing box with motion detection and other methods of triggering.

+Let them know you love them by scaring the bejesus out of them.